-The COVID-19 pandemic in the United States has caused business disruption through mandated and voluntary closings of businesses.
-While the disruption is currently expected to be temporary, there is considerable uncertainty around the duration of the closings.
-However, the related financial impact on the District and the duration cannot be estimated at this time.
+The COVID-19 pandemic in the United States has caused business disruption through labor shortages and business closings.
+While the disruption is currently expected to be temporary, there is considerable uncertainty around its duration.
+Consequently, the related financial impact on the District cannot be estimated at this time.